choral & classical work

 about

-described as a “maven of multifacetation” and a “creative force to be reckoned with,” gracyn blu (mezzo-soprano) is a los angeles–based vocalist, composer, and multi-instrumentalist whose work spans opera, choral music, and pop. gracyn's vocal artistry is rooted in classical training—earning a bfa in vocal performance from carnegie mellon university—but shaped by a lifelong curiosity across genres. gracyn's voice is known for its warmth, clarity, and adaptability, with a range that allows them to move fluidly between soprano and alto.
+Described as a “maven of multifacetation” and a “creative force to be reckoned with,” Gracyn Blu (mezzo-soprano) is a Los Angeles–based vocalist, composer, and multi-instrumentalist whose work spans choral music, pop studio work, and opera performance.
+A three-time encouragement award recipient in the Metropolitan Opera Laffont Competition, Gracyn's vocal artistry is rooted in classical training but shaped by a lifelong curiosity across genres.
+Gracyn's voice is known for its warmth, power, and adaptability, with a range that allows them to move fluidly between soprano and alto.

-alongside their classical work, gracyn is a songwriter and producer with a special eye to vocal composition, arrangement, and production. gracyn’s music blends emotional storytelling with cinematic pop production. their background in choral singing informs their distinct approach to vocal layering and harmony, and their artistic practice reflects a belief that genre boundaries are meant to be crossed. a two-time encouragement award recipient in the metropolitan opera laffont competition, gracyn brings a wide-ranging, collaborative spirit to every musical space they enter.
+Alongside their classical work, Gracyn is a songwriter and producer with a special eye to vocal composition, arrangement, and production.
+Their background in choral singing informs their distinct approach to vocal layering and harmony, and their artistic practice reflects a belief that genre boundaries are meant to be crossed.
+A three-time encouragement award recipient in the Metropolitan Opera Laffont Competition, Gracyn brings a wide-ranging, collaborative spirit to every musical space they enter.

 Past Performances